SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 		- Proxy resource (/proxy) can be used with "rewrite_redirection=true" parameter to rewrite redirection urls
 		- RSS link to add it to your favorite feed reader
 		- New button look and feel
+		- Tasks can be sorted by start and end dates

 	* API changes :
 		- Data folder